News Bites: Art History Professor’s Recent Scholarship Examines Posters in 19th Century France

 That same month, Dr. Carter presented her paper “Contamination through the eyes: The Censorship of Illustrated Posters in Fin-de-siècle Paris” at the 41st Annual Nineteenth Century French Studies Colloquium, held at Princeton University from November 5-7.
 The paper explores the seizure of publicity posters that were deemed too sexually charged by Parisian police in the early 1890’s, as public desire for such images was believed to challenge delicate sensibilities and pose a threat to public morals.

-Then, from March 4-6, 2015, Dr. Carter travelled to Nashville, TN for the 62nd Annual Conference of the Society for French Historical Studies, where she served as the chair and commentator for a discussion panel “Mobilizing Art: Print and Posters in World War I France.”
+Then, from March 4-6, 2015, Dr. Carter traveled to Nashville, TN for the 62nd Annual Conference of the Society for French Historical Studies, where she served as the chair and commentator for a discussion panel “Mobilizing Art: Print and Posters in World War I France.”
 A variety of papers were presented and discussed which examined the role of print and posters in constructing France’s wartime visual culture.

 For more of Dr. Karen Carter’s work, check out her book “Foreign Artist and Communities in Modern Paris, 1870-1914: Strangers in Paradise.”
 A copy of the book is available for checkout in the KCAD Library.